nwthomas/data-structures-and-algorithms/data-structures/linked-list/doubly-linked-list/README.md

 # DOUBLY-LINKED LISTS ✌️

 `Doubly-Linked Lists` are a data structure that allows allocation of memory and storage space in a non-linear manner.
+They are different from a singly-linked list in that you can traverse them forwards and backwards.

 ## TABLE OF CONTENTS